What you will need to do and to know to get started

 First things first, you were right when you mentioned legal requirements.
 I live in the state of WA.
 When I decided to do daycare, I went straight to the phone book.
 Start with licensing.
 They will give you all the information you may need to make this huge decision.
 Zoning, how many children you may take and at what ages, how you can get help from the Federal gov. with food cost.
 And how much it will cost to make your home ready for children.
 First aid classes are required, CPR for children and infants is required.
 Insurance, will your home owners insurance cover you?
 Most in my state would not, I had to get a separate rider on my insurance.

 Taxes are another fun area, get professional advice right away, you would be self employed, and this is an area where bookkeeping is a must.
 I was lucky in that dept. I had been a bookkeeper prior to starting this business.
-In the state of WA it was the Dept. of Social and health services that provided licensing.
+In the state of WA it was the Department of Social and Health Services that provided licensing.
 Classes were required, then a complete home inspection.
 Back ground checks with the state law enforcement agency, for anyone in your home over the age of 16.
 My best suggestion is to find someone in your area that is already doing this and talk to them, visit them, see how it works, ask them for the good, the bad and the ugly.
 It's very rewarding, but also very stressful.
 I would say that the best is the children, the worst is dealing with some of the parents.
 Check out everything before you start.

 Heidi in Vancouver, WA.